-Self-management is important for any leader to embody, but that doesn’t mean it comes easily.
-Practice makes perfect and with the right tools, you can be good at self-management.
-Let’s dive into the top seven self-management skills to develop.Asana에서 무료로 할 일 목록 사용하기
+Self-management is an important leadership quality that doesn’t always come naturally, but with the right tools and practice, you can develop.
+Let’s dive into the top seven self-management skills to develop.Asana에서 할 일 목록을 작성하세요

-Time management is the ability to control how you use your time.
+Time management is when you control how you use your time.
 This means prioritizing your most important tasks first and managing your daily to-do list.
 A leader who has good time management skills can manage their time effectively without the need for external help.

 Having good time management skills can help you stay engaged and avoid procrastination.
-This is an important skill for a leader to have in order to not only stay on top of work but also to empower those around you to do the same.참고: 최고의 성과를 달성하기 위한 18가지 시간 관리 팁, 전략, 즉각적인 성과
+As a leader, time management allows you enough time to both stay on top of your own work and empower others to do the same.참고: 최고의 성과를 달성하기 위한 18가지 시간 관리 팁, 전략, 즉각적인 성과

 Self motivation is your ability to get motivated and proactively accomplish daily tasks.
-While not always easy to achieve, practicing self motivation can help you become more self-aware and prioritize what's important to you.
+It takes a certain level of personal responsibility, but practicing self motivation can help you become more self-aware and prioritize what's important to you.

 This is similar to intrinsic motivation, which is motivation that comes from within.
-The difference is that self motivation often stems from more personal factors while intrinsic motivation includes a variety of internal factors.
-These internal motivators may include developing yourself or volunteering because it makes your feel fulfilled.
-External motivators, on the other hand, may include working faster out of fear of repercussions if you work slower.
+Like self motivation, intrinsic motivation stems from a variety of personal factors.
+For example, your internal motivator for volunteering could be that it makes you feel fulfilled.
+External motivators, on the other hand, are influenced by factors outside yourself.
+For example, working faster because you’re scared of the repercussions if you work slower.

 Leaders often deal with stress, but to be good at self-management you need to embody healthy stress management.
 Without stress management, you can suffer from overwork and, eventually, burnout.

 Leaders with good stress management skills approach work in a focused manner by connecting their initiatives to larger goals.
-When you understand which task is most important and which deliverable is tied to a team goal, you can effectively prioritize work and get your best work done.
-In turn, this can help reduce your stress levels and keep you level headed.참고: 과로를 방지하고 일과 삶의 균형을 찾기 위한 전략
+When you know which task is most important and how project deliverables are tied to team goals, you can better prioritize work and will likely feel more fulfilled doing it.
+Engaging with your work in this way is a form of self-care, and it can help reduce your stress levels and keep you level headed.참고: 과로를 방지하고 일과 삶의 균형을 찾기 위한 전략

 Being adaptable means you have the confidence and ability to pivot when changes arise.
 This is especially important for leaders who work in a fast-paced environment where project changes occur often.

 For example, imagine a new project comes up that’s a higher priority than the one you’ve been working on for the last couple of weeks.
-Instead of becoming stressed or frustrated, you can adapt to this change with openness and curiosity.
-This will is an important skill to have to maintain flexibility.
+Instead of becoming stressed or frustrated, you can adapt to this change and move forward with openness and curiosity.
+This is an important skill to have to maintain flexibility.

 While being adaptable may be uncomfortable at times, it can make you a great leader as you have the ability to tackle anything that comes your way.
 It also empowers your team to do the same.

-To be effective, It’s important for leaders to develop decision-making skills in order to reduce confusion and increase team confidence.
-Solving problems and addressing issues can help you grow your decision-making skills.
+To be effective, it’s essential for leaders to develop decision-making skills that reduce confusion and increase team empowerment.
+Problem solving and addressing issues can help you grow your decision-making skills.

 Setting goals means you prioritize the most important projects that have the highest impact on your business.

 This means being able to see the bigger picture and knowing what’s best for your team members and organization.
-In the long run, this will generate stronger results and team morale.
+In the long run, this will generate better results and boost team morale.